Having spent the past few months learning to walk (and maybe even run and climb) your little one is ready to tackle the next big challenge – talking!

 Are you settling into life with your growing toddler?
 Are you making some time for yourself?
 Are you reminding yourself that no one is perfect and it is OK to go easy on yourself sometimes?

 It is important to be kind to yourself when you’re busy parenting young children even though you might feel guilty for doing so!
 Don’t stress about the little things – everyone is quick to judge parents and you might start second-guessing your choices.
 If you’re ever feeling overwhelmed then read this brilliant open letter to every mum with a toddler – it will help put things back into perspective.
+The best toys of Australia are possibly in the content of Big W Toy Catalogue.

 It also helps to look on the funny side of life with young kids.
 Things can get pretty bizarre when you’re a parent – you find yourself doing odd things like kissing stuffed animals goodnight as well as saying odd things such as these weird things parents thought they’d say (but did!).